railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 .. _fig-stflow:

 .. figure:: images/stock_flow.png
-   :scale: 100
+   :scale: 80
    :align: center

-   *Workflow for automatic procurement, depending on the configuration of the product*
+   *Workflow for Automatic Procurement, depending on the Product Configuration*

 The table below shows all possible cases for the figure :ref:`fig-stflow`.